Clinical Trial Results - Progress in Cancer Care

 The summaries are listed in reverse chronological order.
 You may also use the navigation tools on the left to search the summaries by keyword or type of cancer.

-Combination of Idelalisib and Rituximab Improves Survival in Patients with Relapsed Chronic Lymphocytic Leukemia
+- Ibrutinib Improves Survival Compared with Ofatumumab in Patients with Previously Treated Chronic Lymphocytic Leukemia

-(Posted: 03/12/2014) - In an international randomized double-blind phase III clinical trial, patients with relapsed chronic lymphocytic leukemia (CLL) who received the investigational drug idelalisib in combination with rituximab (Rituxan®) lived substantially longer without their disease getting worse than patients who received a placebo plus rituximab.
-Overall survival was also improved in patients who received idelalisib plus rituximab.
-Patients who received idelalisib and rituximab were also more likely to live 12 months after beginning treatment and to have their cancer regress compared with patients who received a placebo plus rituximab.
+(Posted: 06/27/2014) - In an international randomized phase III clinical trial, patients with relapsed or refractory chronic lymphocytic leukemia (CLL) or small lymphocytic lymphoma (SLL) who were treated with ibrutinib (Imbruvica®) lived longer without their disease getting worse than patients who received ofatumumab (Arzerra®).
+Patients who received ibrutinib also lived longer and were more likely to show a clinical response to treatment than those who received ofatumumab.

-Combination of Nab-Paclitaxel and Gemcitabine Improves Survival in Patients with Metastatic Pancreatic Cancer
+- Sorafenib Improves Progression-Free Survival in Some Patients with Metastatic Thyroid Cancer